Dram Shop Liability Lawyers

 Bars/restaurants make their money selling alcohol.
 If they are going to profit from alcohol, safety should be the first priority.
 Bars/restaurants, however, are motivated to break the rules and frequently do by encouraging excessive drinking.

 Social hosts are those that provide alcohol to guests when they entertain.
-And even though social hosts are subject to less restriction by the laws that govern alcohol, they still need to use good judgment and act responsibly when serving alcohol to guests.
+And even though social hosts are subject to less restriction by the laws that govern alcohol; they still need to use good judgment and act responsibly when serving alcohol to guests.

-Social hosts also need to be extra vigilant to ensure that underage guests are not served alcohol.
+Social hosts also need to remain extra vigilant to ensure that underage guests are not served alcohol.
 Under the law, a social host who provides alcohol to a minor shares responsibility for the severe injuries and/or death that the drunk minor causes.

-Dram shop liability claims fall under civil law, which means that damages resulting from alcohol-related accident claims are expressed in terms of financial compensation.
+Dram shop liability claims fall under civil law; which means that damages resulting from alcohol-related accident claims are expressed in terms of financial compensation.

-- Financial compensation to cover property damage.
+- To cover property damage.